gravitational/careers/challenges/systems/challenge-1.md

 * Worker library with methods to start/stop/query status of a job.
 * Library should be able to stream the output of a running job.
+  * Discovering new output should be efficient, avoid busy-waiting or polling.
   * Output should be from start of process execution.
   * Multiple concurrent clients should be supported.
   * Do not make any assumptions about the process's output - it may be text or raw binary data.